18 Ways to Improve Your Project Management Skills as a Small Business Owner

-When small business owners hear “project management,” it’s easy to also hear “more work.”
+When small business owners hear “improve your project management skills,” it’s easy to also hear “more work.”
 As a small business owner, time is your greatest resource, and you’re accountable to your clients and employees for how you spend it.

-But project management doesn’t always mean working more, it means working smarter.
+But improving your project management skills doesn’t always mean working more, it means working smarter.
 It can mean delivering projects on deadline, the first time.
-It can mean streamlining the proofing process, cutting down on the back and forth and actually getting the work done – on budget.
+It can mean streamlining the proofing process, cutting down on the back and forth, and actually getting the work done—on budget.
 Even if you don’t implement specific project management practices, applying project management skills in your own small business can lead to increased employee productivity and decreased costs.

 1. If at first you don’t succeed, plan, plan, and plan again